-Inadvertent Internet access must be treated as an E-safety incident, reported to the E-safety officer and a Kevkall incident completed.
+Inadvertent Internet access must be treated as an e-safety incident, reported in writing to the e-safety officer.

-Social networking - This is allowed in school in accordance with the E-safety policy only and as outlined in the Staff Code of Conduct within the Safeguarding Policy.
+Social networking - This is allowed in school in accordance with the Digital Usage Policy only and as outlined in the Staff Code of Conduct within the Safeguarding Policy.
 Staff using social networking for personal use should never undermine the school, its staff, parents or children.
 Staff must not become "friends" with parents or pupils or former pupils on personal social networks such as Facebook, Twitter, Instagram or LinkedIn.